Skip to main content

 You can expect to receive your timetable during induction week.

-- Roughly £300 to cover the costs of field trips and visits over the duration of your programme.
+• Roughly £300 to cover the costs of UK-based field trips and visits over the duration of your programme.
+International field trips are optional and an additional cost.